MikeDev101/cloudlink/SECURITY.md

 In the event of a vulnerability, please follow the following format when creating a issue.

-1. The version number of the CloudLink API (server/client), for example: "Versions: 1.8/1.1b".
+1. The version number of the CloudLink suite you use, for example: "Client S2.1, Server S2.1".
 2. A detailed description of the vulnerability.
 3. Anything else you would like to comment on.